Oliver-Molina/MTGComboAnalysis/readme.md

 This project takes results from [EDH Decklist Combo Finder](https://combo-finder.com/) and analyzes the output to display useful summaries and statistics.

+### Visualization
+Combo results are visualized using a barnes hut network diagram with parameters listed below.
+* __Node Mass:__ Cards with higher combo potential are found more central within the network.
+*  __Edge Colour:__ Current combos will are displayed with blue connections and potential combos with grey.

 ## Getting Started

 ### Dependencies